ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/red-dev-sig-verify-tutorial/README.md

 ### Bech32 Encoding

-We have ported Bech32 to Solidity from the [Bech32 Javascript library](https://github.com/bitcoinjs/bech32).
+We have ported Bech32 to Solidity from the [Bech32 JavaScript library](https://github.com/bitcoinjs/bech32).
 There are four functions, **polymod**, **prefixChk**, **encode** and **convert**, used to convert to Bech32 address.